obi-amd64/OpenDonita-Dockerized/README.md

 It is just a simple WebView-based app, which uses the uPnP announcements of the main server to automagically locate it in the network and open the web app.

-## Pairing the robot manually

-To pair the robot you need a computer with a WiFi adapter.
-First, put your robot in *pairing mode* by pressing the power button until it sends a beep.
-The Wifi light will blink.

-Now, in your computer, search for a WiFi network called *CongaGyro_XXXXXX* (if you are using a robot from another distributor, the Wifi SSID can change) and connect to it (it has no password).

-After connecting, run *./configconga.py WIFI_SSID WIFI_PASSWORD* (being WIFI_SSID and WIFI_PASSWORD the SSID and the password
-of your Wifi network).

-After about two seconds, your computer will be disconnected from that network, and the robot will connect to your WiFi.

 ## REST API